Approved by management on: 10/05/2019

 How else we have obtained your personal data?

-We may have purchased your data from a direct marketing firm who collect personal data from individuals who have consented to third party marketing communications.
-If you did not consent to third party marketing communications, then they may have collected your data from publicly accessible sources.
+We do not purchase data from direct marketing firms who collect personal data from individuals who have consented to third party marketing communications.
+Nor do we collect data from publicly accessible sources.

-In either case, you have, by law, the right to object to direct marketing.
+If, however, you receive direct marketing from us you have the right, by law, to object.
 If you want to exercise this right, then please contact us on 01525 715608.
 We apologise for the inconvenience and will never contact you again with marketing communications.

 How do we use your personal data?